top of page

 7

-Famous for ancient buildings and riverside site; if you visit, you’ll see that the College has evolved throughout its six centuries and that Queens’ as a place and as a community is very much engaged with the present and looking to the future.
+Quenns College - famous for ancient buildings and a riverside site; if you visit, you’ll see that the College has evolved throughout its six centuries and that Queens’ as a place and as a community is very much engaged with the present and looking to the future.

-Why not have your photograph taken by the Mathematical Bridge!
+Why not have your photograph taken by the Mathematical Bridge or enjoy a punt ride.

 8